Toggle menu

 • in the case of special schools, mean the child does not have additional support needs requiring the education or facilities available

-• prevent us from reserving places for pupils moving in to the catchment area
+• prevent us from reserving places for pupils moving into the catchment area

 • in the case of mainstream schools, the education provided would not be suited to the child or would cause unreasonable expenditure